AP Exclusive: Russia begins returning bodies from steel mill - NewsBreak

 AP Exclusive: Russia begins returning bodies from steel mill

-KYIV, Ukraine — (AP) — Dozens of Ukrainian fighters killed at the Azovstal steelworks have been returned to Ukraine by the Russian occupiers of the fortress-like plant in the destroyed city of Mariupol, where their last-ditch stand became a symbol of resistance against Moscow's invasion.
+Dozens of Ukrainian fighters killed at the Azovstal steelworks have been returned to Ukraine by the Russian occupiers of the fortress-like plant in the destroyed city of Mariupol , where their last-ditch stand became a symbol of resistance against Moscow’s invasion.

 The Azov Regiment was among the Ukrainian units that defended the steelworks for nearly three months before surrendering in May under relentless Russian attacks from the ground, sea and air.